thekthuser/pet_onboarding/README.md

 pip install -r requirements.txt python run.py
 ```

-To run tests (you may need to include the project directory in your PYTHONPATH):
+- SQLite is required.

+To run tests:
 ```
 source venv/bin/activate
 python onboarding/tests/test_profile.py
 ```
+- You may need to include the project directory in your PYTHONPATH.